ngi-nix/ngipkgs/infra/README.md

 ## Rebuilding `makemake`

+### Applying patches automatically
+By default, [a GitHub action deploys `makemake` automatically](https://github.com/ngi-nix/ngipkgs/actions/workflows/makemake.yaml) on every push to the `main` branch.
+No manual actions are required from our side.

+### Manually updating makemake to test changes
 A clone of this repository is stored at `/root/ngipkgs`, and is the source of truth for what is applied in `makemake`.